BethMwangi/codeplay/README.md

 1. Foundation

 Back end
-1.Python
-2.Flask
+1. Python
+2. Flask
-3.Mongo db
+3. Mongo db
-4.SocketTools
+4. SocketTools

 ###Tools
-1.Github - For project collaboration and version control 2.Whatsapp - For communication between group members 3.Gitter - Sharing resources and consulting
+1. Github - For project collaboration and version control
+2. Whatsapp - For communication between group members
+3. Gitter - Sharing resources and consulting
-4.Pidoco - Making wireframes
+4. Pidoco - Making wireframes
-5.Scrum - Monitoring progress
+5. Scrum - Monitoring progress

 #### Made by codeplay with love.
    Codeplay is a team that costitutes: